cl3mcg/excel-parser-poc/README.md

 npm install
 ```

-4. Place the Excel file you want to analyze in the root directory of the project.
+4. [Place the Excel file](#excel-file) you want to analyze in the root directory of the project.
+5. [Create a `.env` file](#env-file-for-app02.js) in the root directory of the project and add your MistralAI API key.
-5. Run the project with the following command:
+6. Run the project with the following command:

 ```
 node app01.js